Kiyoshi364/hello-word/README.md

 Feel yourself free to take a look, I just wish that when copying my code give me a reference.

+By the way, if you wanna talk to me, currently I'm able to speak Portuguese, English, (a bit of) Japanese and I also can understand Spanish.

 And I hope that a write more there... :)